 An outpost camp means no road access.
 In other words, all building materials were either harvested from the nearby forest and lake, milled on-site, brought in by boat or over the winter ice.
 This means traditional building techniques with log and stone built on posts, the way it was done a hundred years ago.
 When staying at Two Moon Point one goes back to a simpler time: it's wilderness living close to nature, generating our own solar power, heating with wood and eating what we catch.
 All cabins feature hot and cold running water, private shower, propane stove, oven and refrigerator and electric lights.
 Cooking utensils, dishes, cutlery, glassware are provided.
 Outside the cabin there is a gas grill BBQ.
 Each cabin has its own private dock and strategically positioned outdoor chairs--a perfect place to wind down and watch the fabulous Lake Kipawa sunset.

-This centrally-located common area is available to all guests to meet, relax, cook and have meals together — and home of our famous pizza cookout.
-Guests are welcome to use the commercial Garland stove and flat iron griddle for fish fry, or bring charcoal and use our grill.
+This centrally-located common area is available to all guests to meet, relax, cook and have meals together — and home of our famous pizza oven, which we light weekly.
+Guests are welcome to use the commercial Garland stove and flat iron griddle for fish fry, gas grill or bring charcoal and use our fire grill.

 3 bedroom vertical log cabin, sleeps 6.
 Built right on the water's edge facing West.

 Cozy 2 bedroom insulated cabin that sleeps 4.
 Close to the water with great views to the sunset.

 One of the original log cabins, renovated in 2014.
 Sleeps 5 in 2 bedrooms, easy access to main dock.